 The tension has sparked a 30% increase in 'heavy rare earth' metals.

-"I think it is a little bit reckless, from my point of view, for China to ban the export of rare earths to the US directly," Lau said.
+The prices of so-called heavy rare earths, which are used in batteries for electric vehicles and in defence applications, have risen 30 per cent this year, said Helen Lau, senior analyst and head of metals and mining research at Argonaut in Hong Kong."I think it is a little bit reckless, from my point of view, for China to ban the export of rare earths to the US directly," Lau said.
 "There’s always some way to have a similar impact...Maybe we want to reduce exports to everyone.
 That is a likely scenario."

 Even if Beijing doesn't follow through on these threats, some analysts suspect that, given their scarce supply, China might move to restrict their export to help meet domestic demand.
 Beijing has already slapped tariffs on rare earths mined in the US.

-"Everyone knows that China needs rare earths for its electric-vehicle industry," Lau said.
+Lau said she believes China, regardless of the trade war, will ultimately move to reduce exports of rare earths to meet its own domestic demand."Everyone knows that China needs rare earths for its electric-vehicle industry," Lau said.
 "Electric-vehicle production is very strong – every single month it is growing in high double digits, and this year it has doubled from last year.
 The demand for rare earths is very strong."

 According to the SCMP, June could be a critical make-or-break moment for the global rare earth metals trade, because that's when China is expected to set its mining quota for the second half of the year.
 The quota for the first half of the year was 60,000 tonnes, unchanged from the year prior.